 A Dutch machine learning scientist turned entrepreneur, Loubna is the Founder and CEO of OKRA Technologies, a leading artificial intelligence analytics company in the life sciences sector.
 The start-up aims to revolutionise traditional healthcare systems by abandoning the one-size-fits-all model and building a future of personalised medicine.
 OKRA uses explainable AI to empower healthcare professionals to make decisions that will support the delivery of the right drug to the right patient at speed.
 In recognition of Loubna’s leadership, OKRA received the StartUp Europe Award for Best Female-Led Startup.
 The same year, Loubna also accepted the CEO of the Year Award at the Cambridge Independent Science and Technology Awards.
 As a former member of the European Union High-Level Expert Group on Artificial Intelligence, she supported the implementation of the Union’s strategy on AI within the digital single market.

 Mario is a German computer scientist and politician, who currently serves as a Member of the Bundestag for the Free Democratic Party (FDP).
 He is determined to support Germany’s future through the use of digital technologies.
-With strong knowledge in quantum computing, biotechnology, AI, 3D printing and blockchain technologies, Mario is the FDP’s spokesperson for technology policy, the Chairman of the Education, Research and Technology Assessment Committee and a Deputy Member of the Digital Agenda Committee.
+With strong knowledge in quantum computing, biotechnology, AI, 3D printing and blockchain technologies, Mario currently is the Parliamentary Secretary for Education and Research.
 In addition to his role at the federal level, he remains active in local politics as a Member of the Municipal Council of Rülzheim and the District Council of Germersheim.
 Mario also has a keen interest in how digital processes can benefit rural areas within society’s digital transformation.

 Nicolas is the Chairman of the Management Board of EuraTechnologies, Europe’s largest and oldest incubator, and President of the European Startup Network, an industry group which represents start-ups in Brussels.
 An avid supporter of Europe’s digital sovereignty and named among the most influential people in the digital sector in Europe, Nicolas promotes greater investment in local start-ups across Europe.
 Nicolas sits on the board of a number of other companies and foundations, including Tilder and France Alzheimer, and regularly contributes to the global conversation on tech policies through op-eds in global media.
 He is the former chief executive officer of the largest start-up organisation in Europe, France Digitale.
 Prior to entering the tech sector, he was the research director at Kantar-TNS Sofres and a senior advisor to the French government’s spokesperson.